 "Shit," he slammed the phone down and started running around the office, quickly gathering up everything he'd need to make a hasty escape.
 He could hear the clicking heels of combat boots, making their way towards his door.

 "Oh god," he sobbed.
 He turned off the light and hid under his desk.
 Quinn's trembling body spasmed everytime the boots stomped on the floor.
 He bit down on his knuckle and clenched his eyes shut.
 There was a sharp knock on the door, Quinn's teeth nearly broke the skin of his hand trying to keep himself from screaming.

 Quinn had always been afraid of Mandell on a very personal level.
-The battle hardened officer was a product of unending war.
+The battle-hardened officer was a product of an unending war.
 The deprivations he shared with his men on numerous battlefields across the planet had endeared him to his colleagues and subordinates.
-He saw first had the visceral horrors of modern war inflicted on his brothers and dedicated his life to protecting his fellow soldiers.
+He saw first hand the visceral horrors of modern war inflicted on his brothers and dedicated his life to protecting his fellow soldiers.
 The longer he stayed in the military, the more his personal life dissolved around him until his life as a soldier was all that was left.
 He was, in essence, a true man-o-war.